Drakeo/your-truck-trans-solutions/README.md

 # your-truck-trans-solutions
 What is your Truck Trans Soultions YTTS.
 ~~~
+#You can do this for under 30 dollars a month
+#runs on Slackware in virtual machine on all computers.
 #Keep it simple
 #Scan equipment see hisotry and permits at your fingers
 #Let my shippers scan trailers send papers ready to roll.